andree2403/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints all possible combinations
+a script that prints a number with two decimal places